mouseandthebillionaire/RAGE/docs/Q3/README.md

 ![Don't Snake!](../images/dontSnake.gif)

 [Experiment R.3.5](https://mouseandthebillionaire.com/reflectiveStudies/03/dontSnake.html) took the ideas from R3 and applied them to the game Snake.
 If the player tries to use the keyboard to move their snake, a chaos of notes and shapes issues forth.
 Adding this playable layer to the previous experiment creates a tension between wanting to act (snake) and not.
-By deciding to let the snake wrap around the sides, it becomes possible for the player to really stop playing and pay attention to the sonic patterns created as their snake slowly and repeatedly traverses the playing field.
+By deciding to let the snake wrap around the sides, the player can stop playing and pay attention to the ambient sonic patterns created as their snake slowly and repeatedly traverses the playing field.

 ### Experimental Ideas

-The final grouping of projects for precedents on contemplative game experiences is a loose collection of what I have defined as "experimental ideas."
+This final grouping of projects for precedents on contemplative game experiences is a loose collection of what I have defined as "experimental ideas."
 These ideas cover a wide selection of fields but are united in that the material aspects of the art forms directly inform the design of the contemplative experience.

 #### Performative Objects